-Alberta further announced on November 23, 2016, that it would restructure its power market to include a parallel "capacity market" by 2021.
-The effect of this change will be to create two revenue streams for power generators in Alberta, one for energy produced (with payments structured similarly to the existing market) and the other for the provision of generating capacity itself (with payments based on outcomes in the new capacity market).
-The capacity market, managed by the Alberta Electric System Operator, will award rights to "capacity payments" to the lowest bidders in auctions to be held periodically in which all Alberta generation, excepting REP assets, will be eligible to participate.
-This reform is expected to increase revenue certainty in the sector and stimulate needed investment, while avoiding the risk of cost overruns associated with procuring all new capacity pursuant to centrally-managed government procurement processes.
-The details of the capacity market are currently the subject of Alberta Utilities Commission (AUC) proceedings that, pursuant to amendments to the province's Electric Utilities Act, will take place between 2019 and 2021 in order to finalize new market rules ahead of the first capacity market-procured capacity coming online.
-However, provisional rules will be approved by the AUC to be in place ahead of the first capacity auctions scheduled for late 2019.
+Alberta's previous government further announced on November 23, 2016, that it would restructure the Alberta power market to include a parallel "capacity market" by 2021.
+The effect of this change would have been to create two revenue streams for power generators in Alberta, one for energy produced (with payments structured similarly to the existing market) and the other for the provision of generating capacity itself (with payments based on outcomes in the new capacity market).
+With the introduction of the capacity market, the previous Alberta government expected to achieve more stable power prices without sacrificing affordability to power consumers which would mitigate the effects of the REP subsidization.
+These reforms were canceled by the new Alberta government in July 2019.